php-etl/documentation/content/connectivity/sql/_index.en.md

 Thanks to the SQL plugin, it is possible to write your queries with parameters.

-If you write a prepared statement using named parameters (`:param`), your parameter key in the configuration will be the name of your parameter without the `:` :
+If you write a prepared statement using named parameters (`:param`), your parameter's key in the configuration will be the name of your parameter without the `:` :

 ```yaml